aFarkas/lazysizes/README.md

 Fixes, PRs and issues are always welcome, make sure to create a new branch from the **master** (not the gh-pages branch), validate against JShint and test in all browsers.
 In case of an API/documentation change make sure to also document it here in the readme.md.

 ##<a name="plugins"></a>Available plugins in this repo
+It is recommended to concat all plugins together with lazySizes.
+In case you don't concat it is recommended to include the plugin scripts *before** the lazySizes main script.

 ###[RIaS plugin - (Responsive Images as a Service / Responsive image on demand)](plugins/rias)
 The [RIaS plugin is a neat full responsive images solution](plugins/rias) without the need of any additional plugins/polyfills.